autotraderuk/carbonate/README.md

                    [--source-storage-dir SOURCE_STORAGE_DIR]
                    [--rsync-options [RSYNC_OPTIONS [RSYNC_OPTIONS ...]]]

-Sync local metrics using remote nodes in the cluster
+Sync local metrics using remote nodes in the cluster.
+This process will involve creating temporary files in the locations used by [tempfile.mkstemp()](https://docs.python.org/2/library/tempfile.html#tempfile.mkstemp).
+If you find that you need to control the location of these files you can set the TMPDIR, TEMP or TMP environment variables.

 optional arguments:
   -h, --help            show this help message and exit